mozilla/mlops-demo/e2e/README.md

 > in a Python Virtual Environment and execute the following workflows in such
 > virtual environment.
 > **The workflows expects user to have Weights and Biases and Outerbounds Metaflow accounts configured.**
+> In order to have both of those accounts configuerd, you'll need the help of an MLOps admin.
+Please reach out to us via the #mlops channel in Slack, and we can help you get those accounts set up.

 ## Train a model

-1. `pip install -r requirements.txt`
+1. From the e2e directory of this repository, run `python3.10 -m pip install -r requirements.txt` (or substitute in `python -m` if Python 3.10 is your default distribution).
 2. Try to run the training flow locally with `python training-flow.py --metadata=local --environment=pypi run --offline True`.
 3. To record the data in Weights and Biases, the `WANDB_API_KEY`, `WANDB_ENTITY` and `WANDB_PROJECT` environment variables need to be set.
-Then the following command can be used: `python training-flow.py --environment=pypi run --with kubernetes`.
+You can set these locally in your virtual envuronment via the command line, or if you're using CI, you can set them on CI.
+Then you can run this command: `python training-flow.py --environment=pypi run --with kubernetes`.
-4. (_Optional_) To run the training on a cluster without recording informations to W&B, the following command can be used: `python training-flow.py --environment=pypi run --offline True --with kubernetes`
+5. (_Optional_) To run the training on a cluster without recording informations to W&B, use the following command: `python training-flow.py --environment=pypi run --offline True --with kubernetes`

-The training progress can be tracked on the Outerbounds UI.
+You can track the training progress on the Outerbounds UI.

 ## Stand up an example inference server

-1. `pip install -r requirements.txt`
+1. From the e2e directory, run `pip install -r requirements.txt`
 2. Try the inference server locally: `serve run forecast:app_builder flow-name=HelloFlowBQ namespace=<MODEL NAMESPACE>` where
 `<MODEL NAMESPACE>` is the namespace used to store the model in Metaflow, e.g. `user:aplacitelli@mozilla.com`.